 An unusual blend of Vallée de la Durance peaches, peachtree leaves gathered in autumn, cane sugar and Lubéron white wine, RinQuinQuin is the Provençal aperitif par excellence!
 If you love flavoured aperitifs and are looking for a taste of Provençal sunshine, then you’ll love RinQuinQuin.
 RinQuinQuin can also be drunk with foie gras and is a pleasantly fruity partner to your desserts.
 It goes particularly well with fresh fruit salad.
 Add tonic (1 part RinQuinQuin to 5 parts tonic) for a long refreshing summer afternoon drink.
 How do you drink it?

 The RinQuinQuin aperitif is drunk neat, cold, possibly with ice cubes.

-Palate: On the tongue, its peach aromas give it a very powerful sweet, fruity flavor.
+Palate: On the tongue, its peach aromas give it a very powerful sweet, fruity flavour.
 The taste is intense, pleasant, and rich on the peach and English candy.
 Rinquinquin is a light, fresh aperitif, with a round taste.

-Storage: ideally away from light in a dry place with a stable temperature, between 10 and 20°C.
+Storage: Ideally away from light in a dry place with a stable temperature, between 10 and 20°C.